Mr-SxR/SxR_DUMP/README.md

 Many Facebook accounts have stylist names.
 When there is a stylist name in the dump file and we clone it using the first and last name for the password, a password for that stylist account is generated and cracked.
 However, the stylist password doesn't actually exist.
 This function will remove stylist accounts from the dump file.

 **● Remove Id In Use**
+Often, when we start cloning a file, we stop the cloning process after a short time.
+As a result, our dump file gets corrupted because the first few IDs have already been cloned.
+However, with this function, you can remove the first cloned IDs from the dump file.

 **● Separate Ids**